2026 NFL Draft Prospects: CB

 • ’23 – Christian Gonzalez, Oregon

-10/7/25: McCoy has not played yet in 2025, but there is talk he will return to the field soon.
+1/3/26: McCoy did play in 2025, but team sources feel his 2024 tape is so good, he still could be a first-round pick with top-20 potential.
 McCoy had an excellent sophomore season with 44 tackles, four interceptions, and seven passes broken up.
 He played well in 2023 with 31 tackles, two interceptions, and seven breakups.
 McCoy is an instinctive corner with good ball skills and a willingness to tackle.

 Height: 5-11.
 Weight: 180.